The aim of our curriculum is to enable children to make positive life and learning choices so they can succeed in the future.

 We aim to provide our children with the Cultural Capital they need to succeed in life; the accumulation of knowledge, behaviours, and skills that pupils can draw upon and which demonstrates their cultural awareness and knowledge.
 It is one of the key ingredients they can rely upon to be successful in society, their career and the world of work.

-To avoid insularity and to encourage pupils to understand and appreciate the wider society that the school is preparing them for, Spiritual, Moral, Social and Cultural and anti-racist provision is evidenced in Medium Term plans, across the curriculum.
+To avoid insularity and to encourage pupils to understand and appreciate the wider society that the school is preparing them for, Spiritual, Moral, Social and Cultural and anti-racist provision is evidenced in plans across the curriculum.
 Staff seek to provide opportunities in all aspects of the curriculum to develop pupils’ understanding of themselves, others as well as allocating time to reflect on their own and others’ behaviours and ideas.

 We encourage a positive mindset amongst our children as it is through our mistakes that we learn the most.
 Every child at Hockliffe is recognised as a unique individual with their own special circumstances and to this end we celebrate the diversity within our school community.